SkyRiver-2000/2048-api/README.md

 * The convolution structure of my network is a novel combination of two CNNs.
 * The performance of my agent is excellent and stable.

 My submission, 1945.6 @10 times, is only one step from 10 victories.
-However, it is really a pity that I have no luck to produce one.
+However, it is really a pity that I have no luck to produce a perfect log file.
+Due to time limit, I haven't try unlimited or harder mode and I'd like work on it in the future.

 ## Code structure
 * [`game2048/`](game2048/): the API and Expectimax package.